Gee (Girls' Generation song): Accolades

+"Gee" won 14 first place music program awards in South Korea, and received a record nine consecutive wins on Music Bank until Psy's "Gangnam Style" in 2012.

 In popular culture

 A parody of "Gee", called "Hee", has gained popularity among Korean citizens.
 It is a combination of the instrumental of "Gee" and some extremely venomous dialogue from the drama Temptation of Wife.
 A viral video named Showa Era Gee (Grandpa Showa era) (Gee しょうわ時代 （爺爺爺－昭和時代))) was posted on YouTube on August 15, 2011, featuring elderly men in a shoe shop dancing to the Japanese version of "Gee".
 The video was originally on SMAPxSMAP Japanese show.
 It was also posted on Smosh website and was reviewed by "AtomicMari" on "Smosh Pit Weekly".

 In 2009 and 2010, SM labelmates Super Junior regularly included a cover of "Gee" in their setlist for Super Show 2.
 The performance was preceded by a video interlude entitled The Secret of "Gee" including Jessica and Tiffany respectively dancing Heechul's and Kangin's parts in "Sorry, Sorry" during a Girls' Generation dance practice before the practice is infiltrated as a prank by Heechul, Kangin, Leeteuk and Sungmin respectively disguised as Jessica, Tiffany, Taeyeon and Sunny.
 "Gee" was the opening theme song of the film "To All the Boys: Always and Forever".